MrLixm/katana-tools-lxm/src/instancing/kui/README.md

 ### instancing.data.arbitrary

+First 4 columns are similar to `common`.

 #### column 4

 Arbitrary attributes might require to not only set the value but also its `scope`,  `inputType`, ... attributes.
 To do so you can provide a Lua-formatted table that describe how they must be created :

 ```lua
 {"target path"=DataAttribute(value)}
 ```